NekoTony/Climate-Change-in-St.-Louis/README.md

-# Climate-Change-in-St.-Louis
+# Climate Change in St.Louis
-HBCA Hackathon St. Louis Project
+### HBCA Hackathon St. Louis Nov 2021 Project by the Cool Ducks

-myproject.py is the main flask file
+main.py is the main instance of flask

+Check out our websites by [clicking here](https://stlclimate.uc.r.appspot.com/)